 |SuperLife US 500||0.44%|

 |Foundation Series US 500||0.03%|

 |Vanguard S&P 500 (VOO)||0.03%|

-VOO’s management fee is by far the cheapest, but that doesn’t tell the full story…
+Foundation Series and VOO’s management fees are by far the cheapest, but that doesn’t tell the full story…

 Foreign exchange fees

 Given VOO is listed in the US, you must convert your NZ Dollars to US Dollars in order to buy it.
 This conversion comes with foreign exchange fees, which varies depending on which platform you use: